mohitahlawat2001/capstone-project/README.md

     coded in Recommended.css
 - added footer for quick links and form for taking feedback coded in Footer.js , Footer.css
+- added product page which show different product fetched from dummy api
+- added about page which show information about site

 ## Description